-Through a series of workshops, you'll learn how to tackle some of the unique challenges you might face in the early years.
-From where to find local support and getting the help you need in education, to support for your child's behaviour and understanding sleep.
+Through a series of workshops, we support families to tackle some of the unique challenges they might face in the early years.
+From where to find local support and getting the help they need in education, to support for a child's behaviour and understanding sleep.

-Brighter Beginnings courses are taking place across England, and they're free for all parent carers.
-For booking information, email firstname.lastname@example.org
+Brighter Beginnings courses take place across England, and they're free for all parent carers.

 About our programme funders

 Brighter Beginnings was created through the generous investment of an individual donor.

 We can continue to offer this programme of support free to parent carers due to donations from a range of charitable funders and with the Department of Education, as part of the SEND partnership.

 More about the Early Years SEND Partnership

 These workshops are part of the Early Years SEND partnership (special educational needs and disabilities) and are funded by the Department for Education.
 Contact is part of the Early Years SEND Partnership with the Council for Disabled Children, nasen, I CAN and the Communication Trust.

 The Early Years SEND Partnership will provide support on SEND to early years settings and local authorities in the North West, the East Midlands, the North East, Yorkshire and Humber and the West Midlands.